Silent boot in Arch Linux with Plymouth

 Plymouth Theme Configuration

-By default, Arch Linux configures Plymouth to use the bgrt
+By default, Arch Linux configures Plymouth to use the bgrt theme.
+To verify the current theme setting:

 plymouth-set-default-theme